PanelAlpha Documentation

 • Go to Admin Area → Configuration → General

-2. Clear application cache:
+2. Clear the application cache:

 cd /opt/panelalpha/app